samsface/godot-native-example/README.md

 4. Run the godot project in the app directory of this repo.
 If it prints "ciao" to the output, it worked!

 ## For all builds

 - You DO NOT need to copy and built files into the Godot project.
 CMake does this for you.
 - You DO NOT need to restart Godot every time you rebuild.
 Godot will reload the plugin.

+## Using the CI:

+This project contains a github actions file that will build your project for all supported platforms every time you push changes.
+To use it, just Fork this project and then just push changes.
+You'll see the build status in the Actions tab of your fork.